Measures of pion and kaon structure from generalised parton distributions

-Following Ref.\,\cite{tHooft:1974pnl}, Eq.\,\eqref{EqLFWFG} defines the LFWF via light-front projection of the meson's Poincar\'e-covariant Bethe-Salpeter wave function (BSWF).
+Following Ref.\,\cite{tHooft:1974pnl}, Eq.\,\eqref{EqLFWFG} defines the LFWF via light-front projection of the meson's Poincar\'e-covariant Bethe-Salpeter wave function.
 This scheme is also efficacious for QCD \cite{Chang:2013pq}.
-The result is a LFWF expressed in a quasiparticle basis defined by the choice of renormalisation scale, $\zeta$.
-At the hadron scale, $\zeta=\zeta_{\mathpzc H}$, the quark and antiquark quasiparticle pair express all properties of ${\mathsf P}$ \cite{Cui:2019dwv}; for instance, they carry all the meson's light-front momentum.
-This is a recognised feature of continuum formulations of the meson bound-state problem, \emph{e.g}.\ Refs.\,\cite{Dorokhov:2000gu, RuizArriola:2004ui, Lan:2019rba, Han:2020vjp}.
-With a LFWF in hand, one has direct access to an array of key hadron structure measures, like form factors, distribution amplitudes (DAs) and functions (DFs).
+It yields a LFWF expressed in a quasiparticle basis defined by the choice of renormalisation scale.
+At the hadron scale, $\zeta=\zeta_{\mathpzc H}$, the quark$+$antiquark quasiparticle pair express all properties of ${\mathsf P}$ \cite{Cui:2019dwv}; for instance, they carry all the meson's light-front momentum.
+This is a feature of continuum formulations of the meson bound-state problem, \emph{e.g}.\ Refs.\,\cite{Dorokhov:2000gu, RuizArriola:2004ui, Lan:2019rba, Han:2020vjp}.
+With a LFWF in hand, one has access to an array of key hadron structure measures, like form factors, distribution amplitudes (DAs) and DFs.

-Practicable and realistic kernels for those equations relevant to the continuum meson bound-state problem are being developed \cite{Eichmann:2016yit, Fischer:2018sdj, Qin:2020rad, Qin:2020jig}, with results available for spectra, DAs, DFs, and form factors \cite{Shi:2015esa, Ding:2015rkn, Li:2016mah, Raya:2016yuj, Gao:2017mmp, Chen:2018rwz, Ding:2018xwy, Binosi:2018rht, Cui:2020dlm, Cui:2020tdf}.
-Pointwise reliable projection of computed BSWFs onto the light-front requires use of perturbation theory integral representations (PTIRs) \cite{Nakanishi:1969ph} for the Schwinger functions involved.
+Practicable, realistic kernels for those equations relevant to the continuum meson bound-state problem are being developed \cite{Eichmann:2016yit, Fischer:2018sdj, Qin:2020rad, Qin:2020jig}, with results available for spectra, DAs, DFs, and form factors \cite{Shi:2015esa, Ding:2015rkn, Li:2016mah, Raya:2016yuj, Gao:2017mmp, Chen:2018rwz, Ding:2018xwy, Binosi:2018rht, Cui:2020dlm, Cui:2020tdf}.
+Pointwise reliable projection of computed Bethe-Salpeter wave functions onto the light-front requires use of perturbation theory integral representations (PTIRs) \cite{Nakanishi:1969ph} for the Schwinger functions involved.
 Their construction is time consuming and case specific.
 Herein, therefore, we follow a different and, for the present, more insightful path.

 Capitalising on analyses using continuum and lattice methods, which have delivered coherent predictions for meson DAs and DFs \cite{Roberts:2021ppnp}, we work backwards to build LFWFs that reproduce such mutually consistent results for the pion and kaon.
 To that end, recall that the leading-twist meson DAs are related to the LFWF as follows \cite{Brodsky:1989pv}: